pfunks/TCTest/CONTRIBUTING.md

 # Please Read

 Please read these instructions before submitting issues to the Steemit.com GitHub repository.
-The issue tracker is for bugs and specific implementation discussion.
+The issue tracker is for bugs and specific implementation discussion **only**.
 It should not be used for other purposes, as described below.

 ## Bug Reports